ethereum/asyncio-run-in-process/docs/index.rst

 ``loop.run_in_executor()`` call is cancelled, or else ``open_in_process`` will not ever return.
 This is necessary because asyncio does not cancel the thread/process it starts (in ``loop.run_in_executor()``), and that prevents ``open_in_process`` from terminating.
-One way to ensure that is to have the code runnin in the executor react to an event that gets set when ``loop.run_in_executor()`` returns.
+One way to ensure that is to have the code running in the executor react to an event that gets set when ``loop.run_in_executor()`` returns.